EveryoneDestroysTheWorld/design/standards/characters/player.md

 # Player
-The **player** is the main protagonist of the DemoDemons game.
+The **player** is the main protagonist of the Everyone Destroys the World game.
 They are silent and have more than one name.

 <table>
   <tbody>